-- (1) A lifetime pension to you, which ends the month you die; - (2) A lifetime pension to you which, if you die before your spouse, continues at 50% of the initial amount to your spouse for his/her remaining lifetime; - (3) A lifetime pension to you, with a guarantee of at least 60 monthly payments.
-If you die after receiving less than 60 months' of pension from

-- the plan, the value of the remaining payments will be paid to your spouse or beneficiary; - (4) A lifetime pension to you, with a guarantee of at least 180 monthly payments; - (5) A lifetime pension to you, with a guarantee of at least 120 monthly payments.
+- (1) A lifetime pension to you which, if you die before your spouse, continues at 50% of the initial amount to your spouse for his/her remaining lifetime; - (2) A lifetime pension to you, with a guarantee of at least 60 monthly payments. - (3) A lifetime pension to you, with a guarantee of at least 120 monthly payments; - (4) A lifetime pension to you, with a guarantee of at least 180 monthly payments.